arismelachroinos/lscript/README.txt

-Welcome to the LAZY script   VERSION 0.1
+Welcome to the LAZY script   VERSION 1.1

-For feature-recomendation , add it on the "Issues" tab.
+For feature-recommendation , add it on the "Issues" tab.
 NOW!

 I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.

 This script will make your life easier, and of course faster.
+Its not only for noobs.Its for whoever wants to type less and do actually more.

 Are you trying to memorize all the commands to capture a handshake? hahahaha